mfb35/How-to-Change-the-Strings-on-a-Guitar/README.md

 ## Supplies needed

--Micro fiber clothes
+- Micro fiber clothes
--soft bristle brush (toothbrush)
+- soft bristle brush (toothbrush)
--fretboard oil
+- fretboard oil
--fret polishing kit
+- ret polishing kit
--guitar body polish
+- guitar body polish
--fretboard cleaner
+- fretboard cleaner
--New guitar strings
+- New guitar strings
    > Strings come in many gauges.
 The gauge you choose is all personal preferance.
 Gauges are classified with a number.
 The smaller the number the thinner the strings will be and the larger the number the thicker the strings will be.
 The standard gauges are either 10 or 9 depending on the model of guitar.

 ## Steps